Skip to content

 No-till Farming:

-Whilst zero-till seeding is very achievable with a tyne seed drill. disc seeders can better plant through stubble retained for many years with minimal soil disturbance, contributing to soil stability and retention of organic matter.
+Whilst zero-till seeding is very achievable with a tyne seed drill, disc seeders can better plant through stubble retained for many years with minimal soil disturbance, contributing to soil stability and retention of organic matter.

 Mixed Pastures: